Hot Tub Covers and the R-Value Myth

 Best Spa Cover Foam

-These two factors affect the R-value of a particular spa cover.
+Foam density and foam thickness are the two factors that affect the R-value of a particular spa cover.

 Our spa covers use the most expensive spa cover foam (rigid cellular polystyrene thermal insulation) available, which not only holds in more heat, but resists breakage, vapor absorption and chemical damage better than any other material we've tested.